xdata-skylark/libskylark/doc/sphinx/nla.rst

 so the solution's accuracy is close to the full accuracy possible on a machine.

 The algorithm used is the one described in:
- * | Haim Avron, Petar Maymounkov, and Sivan Toledo
+ * | H. Avron, P. Maymounkov, and S. Toledo
    | `Blendenpik: Supercharging LAPACK's Least-Squares Solver <http://epubs.siam.org/doi/abs/10.1137/090767911>`_
    | SIAM Journal on Scientific Computing 32(3), 1217-1236, 2010